 With BookBub Ads, authors and publishers can promote any book to BookBub’s millions of power readers at any time.
 While this is a valuable audience of book buyers to begin with, BookBub Ads’ targeting options let advertisers refine their audience even further.

-There are four targeting options available: author interest, category interest, retailer preference, and region.
+There are five targeting options available: reading format, author interest, category interest, retailer preference, and region.
 You can use any combination of these on a single campaign.
 But how can you best use these targeting options to reach the right audience for your marketing goals — and make the most of your ad spend?

-Here are eight ideas for targeting readers using BookBub Ads!
+Here are nine ideas for targeting readers using BookBub Ads!

 1. Target readers interested in the promoted book’s author

-Target readers interested in the author of the book you’re promoting to reach an engaged audience who is highly likely to click and purchase.
-When you target by author, the potential audience is larger than just an author’s followers — it also includes any BookBub reader who has clicked on that authors’ previous Featured Deals, bookmarked their books, or otherwise expressed interest in the author.
+Target readers interested in the author of the ebook or audiobook you’re promoting to reach an engaged audience who is highly likely to click and purchase.
+When you target by author, the potential audience is larger than just an author’s followers — it also includes any member who has clicked on that authors’ previous Featured Deals (or Chirp Deals, if you’re targeting Chirp members!), bookmarked their books, or otherwise expressed interest in the author.
 Promoting to an established fan base is a particularly effective strategy for preorders, new releases, and full-priced books.

-To target an author’s fanbase on BookBub, select Add Authors in the “Audience Targeting” section of the Ads creator.
+To target an author’s fanbase on BookBub or Chirp, select Add Authors in the “Audience Targeting” section of the Ads creator.

 Search for the author’s name, then select the correct author from the dropdown.

-Note that in the screenshot above, “X Readers” notes the number of BookBub users who have expressed interest in this author; this is the maximum number of readers who can be reached by targeting this author.
+Note that in the screenshot above, “X Readers” or “X Listeners” notes the number of BookBub or Chirp users who have expressed interest in this author; this is the maximum number of readers who can be reached by targeting this author.